awslabs/sensitive-data-protection-on-aws/docs/en/user-guide/data-catalog-sync.md

 | RDS | table deleted | Y | ? |
 | RDS | table updated | Y | Y |

+!!!
+Note "Note"
-> Note that syncing data catalog will not affect the label on an existing data catalog.
+    Synchronizing data catalog will not affect the label on an existing data catalog.